scott-fryxell/scott-fryxell.github.io/content/articles/the-white-collar-apocalypse-is-nigh.md

   > Sam Altman: As we have seen with other technologies, there will also be downsides, and we need to start working now to maximize AI’s benefits while minimizing its harms.
 As one example, we expect that this technology can cause a significant change in labor markets (good and bad) in the coming years, but most jobs will change more slowly than most people think,

-We can use AI right now as another boogey man to light fires of desperation under the ass's of our over achievers.
+We can use AI right now as another boogey man to light fires of desperation under the asses of our over achievers.
 Who don't even see me or you as viable humans.
 Especially once they find out what colleges we didn't get into.

 > Sam Altman – Stanford graduate: I believe the future is going to be so bright that no one can do it justice by trying to write about it now; a defining characteristic of the Intelligence Age will be massive prosperity.

 Right.
-This is the part where elitists slow down and notice the rest of us are busting our ass's too.
+This is the part where elitists slow down and notice the rest of us.

 [comment](https://news.ycombinator.com/item?id=41641560)